Iran guards killed in armed clashes near Iraq border-media

 The spokesman gave no indication the killings were related to the violence in Iraq, where Islamist militants fighting the government have captured a number of border crossings between Syria and Iraq..

-He did rule out any involvement by PJAK, an Iranian offshoot of Kurdistan Workers Party (PKK), a Kurdish rebel group in neighboring Turkey with a long history of armed struggle for independence.
+He did rule out any involvement by PJAK, an Iranian offshoot of Kurdistan Workers Party (PKK), a Kurdish rebel group in neighbouring Turkey with a long history of armed struggle for independence.

 However, the police governor general of Kermanshah said evidence suggested the attacks were carried out by elements linked to PJAK, according to comments carried by Mehr news agency today.